dhis2/dhis2-docs/src/developer/web-api/geo-json.md

   ]
 }
 ```
+A `geometry` may also be `null` to effectively clear or delete the geometry
+for specific organisation units.
+There is a special bulk deletion API that is
+described in the next section.

 When run synchronously an import report is returned directly.
 The HTTP status code is either `OK` when at least 1 organisation unit was